Playa de la Calera

 The weather and climate in the Canaries are said to be the best in the world.
 Not cold, but never too hot.
 It’s an all-year-round summer in most areas.
 Imagine lazing under the sun and around breathtaking panoramas.
 There’s no need to worry about the kids being near the water because the waves here are almost forever calm.
 Vacationers get to dine while admiring the endless Atlantic.
 And, how about walking around under the careful watch of the soaring mountain?
 Sounds like an excellent vacation.

 The lack of modern convenience is a deal breaker for a lot of tourists.
 Sure, they want to unwind in tranquility, but it doesn’t mean they want to go back to stone age.
 The good news is the oceanfront hamlet is a paradise with up-to-date facilities.
-It is easily accessible by car, has plenty of parking spaces, and a wide variety of services to offer.
+It is easily accessible by car, has plenty of safe parking spaces just like the one at Parking red malaga, and a wide variety of services to offer.
 It may be a tiny semi-urban village, but it’s packed with amazing sights and current comforts.
 Why sacrifice in the name of relaxation?
 In Playa de la Calera, no one has to.

 Dining in Playa de la Calera is like going on an international tour.
 Vacationers can enjoy traditional Canarian dishes or have a bowl of Asian delights on a whim.
 They can also have a taste of European goodness during the day.
 Then, enjoy a colorful and herby Mediterranean at night.
 In this waterfront haven, their taste buds can travel to different regions any time.